shahnawazpatel23/backend_structure/README.md

-backendstruct
+backendstruct:-
 BackendStruct is a Node.js CLI tool designed to generate a backend folder structure, especially suited for projects that implement Role-Based Access Control (RBAC).
 It provides an organized structure that supports authentication and access control systems out-of-the-box.

-Features
+Features:-
 	Role-Based Access Control (RBAC) ready structure.
 	Creates a basic backend folder structure for your project.
 	Automatically sets up the structure without any prompts.
 	Easy to configure with environment variables like JWT_SECRET, MONGODB_URI, and PORT.

 Installation
 To install the package, run:

 		npm install backendstruct

 Usage
 Once installed, you can create your backend project structure by running the following command:

 		npx create-struct

 Steps:
 Run the npx create-struct command in your terminal.